JSensebe/jsensebe.github.io/projects/emals.md

 - audible speech feedback
 - deterministic behavior across multi‑station setups

 This was ProActive’s first trainer with speech recognition.
-I also recorded coworkers to provide voices for synthetic personnel and cleaned up the recordings, as ProActive did not have a proper studio environment.
+I also recorded coworkers to provide voices for synthetic personnel, providing the audible call‑outs used during launch procedure, and cleaned up the recordings, as ProActive did not have a proper studio environment and background noise and reverberation were issues.

 ---